Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Content-Item-Directors.md

 This feature allows you to link child pages as referenced content items of a page converted to reusable content item.

-This feature is available by means of content item director.
+This feature is available through a content item director.

 You can apply a simple general rule to link child pages e.g. in `Children` field or you can apply more elaborate rules.